For Swifties seeking in-depth information on all of the singer’s songs, here’s a complete guide to all of Taylor Swift albums in order!

 Red was also co-produced by Taylor Swift and Nathan Chapman, and it was her most “pop” forward album to date.
 That being said, songs like “Red,” “Holy Ground,” and “Begin Again,” keep the album grounded in the star’s country roots.

-With this album, Swift reached a greater depth in her songwriting and storytelling than ever before.
+With this album, Taylor Swift reached a greater depth in her songwriting and storytelling than ever before.
 It became clear that she was growing up and beginning to experience things in a more adult and nuanced way, with her music getting bigger and better as a result.

 The album’s liner notes include clear references to Taylor Swift’s ex Conor Kennedy in “Everything Has Changed” and “Starlight.”
 Hyannis Port is a port where Swift and Kennedy were photographed kissing and Ethel is the grandmother of Conor.